davidlougheed/download_giab/README.md

 If instead you want to store the read pairs + a suggested common name, use the `--store-paired-names` flag.
 This will write to a file called `paired_names.txt`.

+To filter what files are downloaded, the `--filter` flag can be provided with a case insensitive string or regular expression (in Python syntax.)